apsteinmetz/wfmu_explorer/about.md

 wfmu.org is powered by KenzoDB ( <http://kenzodb.com> ) from Ken Garson Systems.

-This site is powered by Shiny by Post (<https://www.posit.co/>) and written in the R data science lanugage.
+This site is powered by Shiny by Posit (<https://www.posit.co/>) and written in the R data science lanugage.

 **WFMU is listener supported!**
 <style>